joshuadavidnelson/disable-blog/readme.txt

 **Important**: If Settings > Reading > "Front Page Displays" is not set to show on a page, then this plugin will not function correctly. **You need to select a page to act as the home page**.
 Not doing so will mean that your post page can still be visible on the front-end of the site.
 Note that it's not required, but recommended you select a page for the  "posts page" setting, this page will be automatically redirected to the static "home page."

+Notice

+This plugin does not delete any data on WordPress.
+It simply hides and disables those features that are blog related.
+If you have any existing, posts, comments, categories and tags on your website; they must be manually deleted if you do not want to keep any of that information.
+All plugin features can be enabled or disabled in the plugin’s settings (Settings > Blogging).

+Links to previous posts will still be accessible and previous comments will be hidden from view.

 **Comments**: Comments remain enabled, unless the 'post' type is the only type supporting comments (pages also support comments by default, so the comments section won't disappear in most cases).
 If you're looking to disable comments completely, check out the [Disable Comments](https://wordpress.org/plugins/disable-comments/) plugin.

 **Categories & Tags**: These are hidden and redirected, unless they are supported by a custom post type.

 **Custom Post Types**: For the most part this plugin shouldn't bother any custom post types.
 If you are using a custom post type that supports the built-in `category` and/or `post_tag` taxonomies, they will be visible and accessible through that post type.

+**Site Content & Data**: This plugin will not delete any of your site's data, however it does by default redirect all posts and post comments to the homepage (refer to the documentation on ways to change this behavior).

-**Database**: This plugin will not delete anything in your database.
-If you don't want your posts, comments, categories, or tags, delete them prior to activation (or deactivate this plugin, delete them, and re-active).
-The only exception to the database modifications is related to the way your site displays it's front page, as mentioned above.
+If you have any posts, comments, categories, and/or tags, delete them prior to activation (or deactivate this plugin, delete them, and re-active).
+If you don't delete them, they will remain in your database and become accessible if you deactivate this plugin or modify the plugin bevhior to show posts.

-**Support**: This plugin is maintain for free but **Please reach out** and I will assist you as soon as possible.
+**Support**: This plugin is maintained for free but **please reach out** and I will assist you as soon as possible.
 You can visit the [support forums](https://wordpress.org/support/plugin/disable-blog) or the [issue](https://github.com/joshuadavidnelson/disable-blog/issues) section of the [GitHub repository](https://github.com/joshuadavidnelson/disable-blog).

 = View on GitHub & Contribute =
 [View this plugin on GitHub](https://github.com/joshuadavidnelson/disable-blog) to see a comprehensive list of this plugin's functionality and the To-Do list of items yet to be included, as well as log any issues (or visit the WP support forums linked above).